orbs-network/polygon/README.md

 ![](diagram.png)

+Note: Orbs Polygon is a tool which is very similar to [Orbs Nebula](https://github.com/orbs-network/nebula).
+Polygon is the up-to-date tool for the Orbs V2 network replacing Nebula that only supports the deprecated Orbs V1 network.

 ## Orbs node keypair and Elastic IP

 Prior to running polygon to provision your blockchain node, you need to perform 2 tasks: